 EmOpti was one of three companies recognized for the "Emergency Care Innovation of the Year Award" for "Disruptive Innovations in Acute Emergency Care: Aligning Payment with Delivery Reform."

-For ACEP 2017 in DC, EmOpti will be showcasing the award-winning Command Center approach to improving the delivery of acute care.
-Look out for multiple EmOpti exhibits in the InnovatED area of the conference!
+For ACEP 2018 in San Diego, EmOpti will be showcasing the award-winning Command Center approach to improving the quality of care delivered and patient flow.

 What is Command Center Medicine?